ryanbates1990/dnd/Monsters/SirenicDemon.md

 # Sirenic Demon, the Malevolent Infestation

 A submissive servant of Talona, mistress of poison, has become a disease itself.
 By sacrificing life via toxic herbal concoctions, the Sirenic Demon gained favor with Talona and parasitically melded minds with mycelium network of the sirenic mushroom.
+It continously connects his mouth to the center of the mycelium network and drains it of all nutrients.
+The Demon uses It's telepathic link to the fungal neural network to siphon nutrients from other nodes of the network to feed it.

 In appearance The demon is a Deep purple and grey slug-like being with many mouths with long jagged teeth that are in rows like that of a shark.
 In a patternless fashion, long slender limbs protrude from the slugs body with tiny hands with giant barblike hooks at the end.
 It is covered in open black sores that occasionally emit a foul, noxious gas and leaks a putrid poison.